qlyoung/qlyoung.github.io/_posts/2020-06-21-k8s-topo-picluster.md

 This post covers how I set up [k8s-topo](https://github.com/networkop/k8s-topo) on a Raspberry Pi cluster to perform network simulations. `k8s-topo` is a sweet project that lets you spin up arbitrary network topologies on Kubernetes clusters.
 The router nodes can be cEOS, Quagga, or (soon!)
 FRR.
+However, on ARM, the only supported router image is FRR since it's the only one that currently has ARM images available.

 Fair warning: this involves a *lot* of source builds.
 The software industry - and this is especially true of the k8s / Docker communities - is largely an